Community of Practice for Action on HIV and Mobility

 The CoPAHM is an alliance of over 150 stakeholders from government and non-government organisations, research institutions, community groups, and national peak bodies.
 These members have an interest in HIV and mobility issues and wish to remain connected or collaborate with others working, researching or developing policy in this area.

 What do we do?

 The CoPAHM is used by members to identify ways to work together to progress the action areas highlighted within the Road Map for Action, ensuring that migrant and mobile populations are part of the ongoing dialogue on HIV prevention, treatment and support.
 The role of the CoPAHM is to increase partnerships and collaboration among stakeholders to facilitate policy, research and practice efforts regarding HIV and mobility.

-Want more information, or to get in touch?
+Want more info, or to get in touch?